US579/COMP9337-19T1/Project1/README.md

 airbase-ng -a AA:AA:AA:AA:AA:AA --essid 'Starbucks' -c 11 wlan0mon
 ```

--a :set up MAC address
+-a :set up MAC address (this is optional)

 -essid : the name of AP ,this should be same as the target WI-FI